Jerry-Lees/bigscan/README.md

-# BIG-IP Device Information Extractor - Modular Version
+# BIG-IP Device Information Extractor

-A comprehensive Python script for extracting detailed system information from F5 BIG-IP devices via REST API.
+A Python script for extracting detailed system information from F5 BIG-IP devices via REST API.
 This tool connects to BIG-IP devices and extracts hardware, software, licensing, and configuration information, exporting the data to CSV format for analysis and reporting.

 ## Features

-- **Comprehensive Data Extraction**: Hostname, serial number, registration key, software version, hotfixes, platform info, and more
+- **Data Extraction**: Hostname, serial number, registration key, software version, hotfixes, platform info, software lifecycle dates, and more
-- **Enhanced QKView Generation**: Creates and downloads QKView diagnostic files using F5's official autodeploy endpoint
+- **QKView Generation**: Creates and downloads QKView diagnostic files using F5's official REST API
-- **Real-time Progress Monitoring**: Live status updates with spinning progress indicators during QKView creation
+- **Real-time Progress Monitoring**: Live status updates and progress indicators during QKView creation
-- **Multi-line Progress Display**: Terminal width-agnostic progress that works in any window size
-- **Flexible Remote Cleanup**: Optional cleanup of remote QKView files with `--no-delete` flag for debugging
+- **Remote Cleanup**: Optional cleanup of remote QKView files or preventing it with the `--no-delete` flag
-- **Bulk Processing**: Process multiple devices from CSV input file
+- **Bulk Processing**: Process and gather data from multiple devices from CSV input file
-- **Flexible Authentication**: Command line credentials, interactive prompts, or CSV-based authentication
+- **Authentication**: Command line credentials, interactive prompts, or CSV-based authentication
 - **Token-Based Authentication**: Uses BIG-IP REST API with secure token authentication and automatic timeout extension
-- **CSV Export**: Structured output for easy analysis and reporting
+- **CSV Export**: Structured output for easy analysis and reporting of the data gathered
-- **Modular Architecture**: Clean, maintainable code structure with separate modules
-- **Cross-Platform**: Works on Linux, macOS, and Windows
+- **Cross-Platform**: Should work on on Linux, macOS, and Windows with pything installed and a CLI avaiilable

 ## Modular Architecture

-This version has been refactored into a modular structure for better maintainability:
+This version has the following files in the following structure:

 ```
 bigscan/